kaelzhang/Kubernetes-Tips/README.md

 ## Minikube fails to start after (brew cask) upgrade?

 - delete `~/.minikube`
-- Maybe you need to teminate the process of VMBox (or other virtual machines) which is locking the old version of minikube
+- Maybe you need to terminate the process of VMBox (or other virtual machines) which is locking the old version of minikube
 - Maybe you need to upgrade kubernetes (`brew upgrade kubernetes-cli`)

 # 中国特色